b3rendsh/msxdos2s/README.md

 3. It can be used as the disk ROM with the BEER-202 or BEER-232 hardware.
 4. Works on a MSX1 system with 64K RAM.
 5. Supports one IDE disk typically a CF card with use of a 40 pin CF adapter.
-6. The disk system supports up to 4 partitions of 32MB.
+6. The disk system supports up to 4 FAT12 or FAT16 partitions.
+7. The number of root directory entries (files) in DOS 1 is limited to 255.

 ## Hardware
 [BEER-232 IDE interface](hardware/beer-232/)